rsnpj/notes-site/notes/Year_1/Computational_Thinking/Graphs/Randomised_Algorithms.md

     -   each of then with equal probability

-    -   every call of RANDOM is independent from the other ones
+    -   every call of RANDOM is independent of the other ones

 -   In practice: real randomness is difficult